akambi/speedwapp-vscode/README.md

 ![Drag and Drop Editor](https://raw.githubusercontent.com/akambi/speedwapp-vscode/master/assets/images/screenshot-1.gif)

 **Visual Builder**
 Drag and drop elements and customize them visually.
 The generated code is clear, easily maintainable, and compliant with the most up-to-date SEO requirements.
-The app also lets you import existing templates (HTML, CSS, Bootstrap), modify them, and re-export them.
+The app also lets you import external templates (HTML, CSS, Bootstrap), modify them, and re-export them to your workspace.

-**Unique Features and Widget Style**
+**Unique Features and Widget Styles**
 Create a captivating visual experience.
 Choose colours, add images or choose from a large library of free stock images.
 Add Video, Audio, Background Overlays, Box Shadows, Border Style, and many more.

 **Responsive Page**